OffDynamicsRL/off-dynamics-rl/docs/tutorials/index.md

 ## Audience

 ODRL is based on Python, so it is suitable for Python developers (and newcomers in RL!!).
-Please get yourself familiar with Python before diving into APPL.
+Please get yourself familiar with Python before diving into ODRL.
 If you are new to Python, you can start with the [official Python tutorial](https://docs.python.org/3/tutorial/index.html).